Peter Serafinowicz: Career

+On 28 July 2010, Popper and Serafinowicz added a new narration track to an episode of "Out Of Town" by Jack Hargreaves in order to create the spoof film "Markets of Britain, a short film by Lee Titt".

 In 2010, he co-starred with Will Arnett in the FOX sitcom Running Wilde, devised by Arrested Development creator Mitchell Hurwitz.
 It premiered on Fox on 21 September 2010, but was cancelled by the network after 13 episodes.

-In June 2013, Serafinowicz provided the English language audiobook recording for the Roald Dahl novel Danny, the Champion of the World.
+In June 2013, Serafinowicz provided the English-language audiobook recording for the Roald Dahl novel Danny, the Champion of the World.
 In July 2013, he made his film directing debut with the dark comedy film I See What You Did There, which he wrote, along with Danny Wallace.

-In 2014, it was announced that Serafinowicz would play the role of Crowley in the BBC Radio 4 adaption of Terry Pratchett and Neil Gaiman's novel Good Omens.
+In 2014, it was announced that Serafinowicz would play the role of Crowley in the BBC Radio 4 adaptation of Terry Pratchett and Neil Gaiman's novel Good Omens.

 That same year, he was featured in Guardians of the Galaxy playing Garthan Saal, a Denarian ranking pilot of the Nova Corps.
 He appeared in Series 9 of Doctor Who as the voice of The Fisher King.

-During 2016, Serafinowicz created a series of YouTube videos entitled "Sassy Trump", in which he redubed speeches given by Donald Trump with a camp voice.
-Those videos were deleted from his YouTube channel in 2020.
-He has also created parodies dubbing Trump with a Cockney accent and a posh English accent.
+During 2016, Serafinowicz created a series of YouTube videos entitled "Sassy Trump", in which he redubbed speeches given by Donald Trump with a camp voice.
+The videos were deleted from his YouTube channel in 2020, but have been re-uploaded by others.
+He has also created videos dubbing Trump with a Cockney accent and a posh English accent.

 Due to Serafinowicz's impersonation of Paul McCartney, Matt Berry sang a duet with him on Berry's 2009 album Witchazel.
-The track in question was "Rain Came Down", where he was billed as "Paul McCartney".
+The track in question was "Rain Came Down", where he was billed as Paul McCartney.
 He stars in the title role of Amazon's The Tick, the pilot for which premiered on 19 August 2016.
 In 2020 Serafinowicz guest starred in the second season of TBS' Miracle Workers.

+In September and October 2023, Serafinowicz began touring the UK as his character Brian Butterfield from The Peter Serafinowicz Show in the (Placeholder Name) Tour.
+The show toured the UK again in May and June 2024 as Brian Butterfield's Call of Now.
+In March 2024, Serafinowicz played Tommy Dixon in the crime series The Gentlemen.

+In February 2025, Serafinowicz played Johannes Van Der Velde in the BBC comedy drama series Amandaland.